EvanNikaloasTheFirst/Uno/README.md

 Check Points
 - [x] Break Down Game into classes (Game, Card, Player) ✅
 - [x] Select Amount of players to play ✅
+- [ ] Distribute cards from a single deck of cards
 - [x] Allow all users including (AI full capabilties of playing) ✅
 - [ ] Automate the AI turns (So User doesn't need to click to move onto the next go) 🛠️
 - [ ] Implement framer motion for nicer looking UI